Intermodalics/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 Finally the picking strategy is defined.
 For this application bin collision is checked.
 This means that Pickit checks if the gripper can pick the parts without hitting the bin.
-Also, the pick frames are attached to the top surface of the cylinders.
+Also, the pick points are attached to the top surface of the cylinders.
 More information about the picking strategies can be found in the :ref:`Picking` article.